Sennenhund/x/README.md

 # x
 testing
 #rtm24g
-alice testing wonerland for some new beasts
+#alice testing wonderland for some new beasts